4-bed all girls home / Ofsted rating: ‘Good’

 The Home provides a safe, homely and nurturing environment where young people are supported as they try to turn their lives around and resume self-control and responsibility for their own behaviour.
 The young people are helped to develop their own sense of identity and individuality as they try new experiences and express their own opinions and feelings safely supported by an enthusiastic and well-trained staff team.

-Young people are encouraged to access the extensive range of hobbies and activities that are available in the local area, this includes horse riding, gym membership, voluntary work, dance classes, singing lessons, skiing lessons, sailing, the Air Training Corps, rollerskating and many other of the enjoyable pursuits that we are fortunate to have available in the Suffolk region.
+Young people are encouraged to access the extensive range of hobbies and activities that are available in the local area, this includes horse riding, gym membership, voluntary work, dance classes, singing lessons, skiing lessons, sailing, the Air Training Corps, rollerskating and many other of the enjoyable pursuits that we are fortunate to have available in the Essex and Suffolk regions.

 This is a therapeutic home, run according to the principles of Social Pedagogy.
 Maintaining boundaries, and ensuring established routines are followed, are an essential part of the day.